 Old Main, 317

-Sonita Sarker (MA and PhD, UCLA; MA, Kolkata) held the position of chair of Women’s, Gender, and Sexuality Studies from 2001-2006 and 2008-2009.
-She is professor in WGSS and the English Department.
-Sonita’s research and teaching interests are: feminist and literary theories, cultural globalization as it intersects with nationalism, democracy, post/modernity, and imperialism, and in ‘minoritized’ literatures, with a transnational comparative basis in Western Europe and Asia.
+Sonita Sarker (MA and PhD, UCLA; MA, Kolkata) is chair of Women’s, Gender, and Sexuality Studies; she was chair of WGSS from 2001-2006 and 2008-2009.
+She is full professor in WGSS and the English Department.
+Sonita’s research and teaching interests are:

-She is the recipient of awards from the Luisa Selis Fellowship, Ford, Mellon, Bush, Hewlett, FaCE, and Wallace Foundations.
+Fellowships, Grants, and Awards: On the Luisa Selis Fellowship in Italian Studies at the University of London and the Italian Cultural Centre in London (2017), she researched Antonio Gramsci and Grazia Deledda, and delivered lectures on the project in London and New York.
+She is also the recipient of awards from Ford, Mellon, Bush, Hewlett, FaCE, Keck, and Wallace Foundations.
 She has served as Distinguished Scholar in Residence at the College of Holy Cross (in Women’s Studies), and as Visiting Research Fellow at the University of Oxford in England.
 In Fall 2002, she garnered the Ford Foundation Emerging Leaders, New Directions 2-year grant for WGSS; one major event in this grant was the ‘Sustainable Feminisms’ conference at Macalester (October 3-5, 2003) at which academics, activists, social workers, and policy makers gathered to discuss the relationships between feminist theories and practices.

 She has been the convener of the International Task Force at the NWSA (5 years) and an executive committee member of the MLA division in Women’s Studies in Language and Literature (2 years).
 She has also served as chair of International Relations at the Modernist Studies Association for 5 years (2004-2009).